mullanke/Pandas-Challenge/README.md

 Three main conclusions were drawn from the data that was collected:

 The most profitable gender in this data came from the male players.
-Males made up 84.03% of all Total Purchases and we made $1,967.64 dollars in total revenue.
+Males were 84.03% of all Total Purchases and we made $1,967.64 dollars in total revenue.

 Our most profitable age range of players was 20 to 24.
-This age range makess up roughly 45% of our total audience and they provided us $1,114.06 dollars in revenue.
+This age range makes up roughly 45% of our total audience and we made $1,114.06 dollars of revenue from this age demographic.

 Our top two items were the Final Critic and Oathbreaker, Last Hope of the Breaking Storm.
 Both items were purchased at a total of 25 times and made us $110.75 dollars in revenue.